XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/1-setting-up.md

 ### App Server

-- Manages your agents and instructions
+- Manages your agents and knowledge
 - Provides monitoring and visualization
 - Handles agent administration